Mauzy0x00/amethyst/content/technology/web development/self hosting/_index.md

-# Self Host Your Website without Opening Ports
-Here we will be setting up a home server to host a web application without opening any ports on my home network.
+This post is a follow along to a Youtube video walk-through that I recorded.
+We will be setting up a home server to host a web application without opening any ports on my home network.
 To accomplish this I'll be using a Cloudflare tunnel.

+>[!note]
+> The `$` denotes a terminal command.
+Anything before `$` denotes the current working directory.
 ## 0. Prerequisites
 1. Remote Server
 2. Cloudflare Account